 The initial appointment will be for a period of one to three years.
-Time commitment is between 10 to 20 days per year.
-The Board normally meets 4 times a year in London and the sub-committees also meet 4 times a year, usually in Darlington.
-However, at present all meetings are taking place virtually through Teams.
-Venues and meeting arrangements are currently subject to discussion as the Covid-19-related restrictions have eased.
+Time commitment is between 10 to 20 days per year. (the Board meets four times per annum, twice in London and twice via Teams.
+Sub-committee meetings are held four times a year, twice in Darlington and twice via Teams.